yijie-cheng/Simple-Chat-Room/README.md

 # Simple Chat Room

+This is a full-stack simple chat room application modified from the homework of NTU EE 3035, Fall 2022.
+Instructor: Chung-Yang Huang

 ## Requirements
 - Ensure you have MongoDB installed.
 Copy your MongoDB connection string into the file named `.env.defaults` and rename the file to `.env`.